lawrencewoodman/tarcel/README.md

 ======
 A Tcl packaging tool

-Tarcel allows you to combine a number of files together to create a single tarcel file that can ben run by tclsh, wish, or can be sourced into another tcl script.
+Tarcel allows you to combine a number of files together to create a single tarcel file that can ben run by tclsh, wish, or can be sourced into another Tcl script.
 This makes it easy to distribute your applications as a single file.
-In addition it allows you to easily create Tcl modules made-up of several files including shared libraries, and then take advantage of the extra benefits that Tcl modules provide such as faster loading time.
+In addition it allows you to easily create Tcl modules made up of several files including shared libraries, and then take advantage of the extra benefits that Tcl modules provide such as faster loading time.

 Requirements
 ------------